 Andy joined Foster + Partners in 1996 and has worked on a wide range of projects.
 He has recently been working on a museum in France, MuRéNa (Musée Régional de la Narbonne Antique), the Battersea Power Station masterplan in London, Varso Tower, a mixed use tower in Warsaw, Poland, Ferring Pharmaceuticals A/S Headquarters in Copenhagen, the Marseille Old Port in France, and the Sesto Masterplan in Milan.

 He was deputy group leader for five years working on numerous projects including Queen Alia International Airport, Jordan; the Ilham Baru Tower, Kuala Lumpur; Kai Tak Cruise Terminal and Cathay Pacific Lounges in Hong Kong.
 Some of Andy’s earliest work at the practice include the Millennium Bridge, the masterplan for Trafalgar Square, Albion Riverside and City Hall.

-He has lectured and been a visiting critic in over 30 schools of architecture around the world, most recently at Yale University, SciArc, UCLA, Pratt Institute, University at Buffalo and University of Oslo.
-Andy is currently a visiting professor at University College London and has been a regular Eero Saarinen visiting Professor at Yale University.
+He has lectured and been a guest critic in over 30 schools of architecture around the world, most recently at Yale University, SciArc, UCLA, Pratt Institute, University at Buffalo and University of Oslo.
+Andy is currently a visiting professor at University College London and University of Innsbruck and has been a regular Eero Saarinen visiting Professor at Yale University.

 He is an ARB registered Architect and became a Fellow of the Royal Incorporation of Architects in Scotland in 2011.
 In June 2014, he was awarded an honorary doctorate from the University of Glasgow for his lifelong contribution to architecture.